aelkz/aelkz/README.md

 Howdy! :cowboy_hat_face: :coffee:

-Working as a middleware architect at Red Hat.
+Working as a software engineer at Red Hat.
 I like clean code, to solve problems, drink coffee and talk about microservices.

 ![](https://komarev.com/ghpvc/?username=aelkz)